 First Things First — Zhangjiajie is HUGE.

 Huge isn't an understatement.
 You can get a tourist map from the park or your hostel and you’ll see what I mean when you start unfolding it; the map is gigantic and keeps going and going and going.
 If you see this map in the picture, buy one!
-It's super helpful, not expensive and makes a great souvenir.
+It's super helpful, not expensive at 5 yuan and makes a great souvenir.

 So, if you are here for a couple of days, it’s best to know where to go, what to see and how to get around so that you make the most of the highlights:

 After you get your hands on a map, you'll see that the park is separated into areas with names that are hard to pronounce (like the ones below).
 Just keep these places in mind and when you open your map you'll know exactly where to head for first.
 There is more to see in this park, but we suggest visiting these three areas.

 - Wulingyuan Scenic Area

 - Tianzi Mountains

 - Get A Map + Ask For Help